PrinceOfCzechia/Dogfight/README.md

 Once the player's HP drops to zero, the game loop stops.
 If any explosions are currently present, their time still runs, text 'GAME OVER' is displayed in the middle of the screen.

 ### TODOs
-TODO: add a bomb and something to bomb with it

-TODO: add a semi-intelligent anti-aircraft gun
+TODO: add a bomb, cap amount of bullets

+TODO: airship rectangle rotation

+TODO: enemy rotation